bloominstituteoftechnology/node-db3-guided-solution/README.md

 ### Types of Joins

-Go into the `categories` table and remove two records:
+Go into the `Categories` table and remove two records:

 ```sql
 DELETE FROM Categories WHERE CategoryID = 1 OR CategoryId = 4;